chiru-13/Digit-Classifier-with-CNNs-on-MNIST-Dataset-Deployment-and-Feedback-Loop/README.md

 # Digit Classifier with CNNs on MNIST Dataset: Deployment and Feedback Loop

-This assignment submission includes a Streamlit web application for classifying handwritten digits using a pre-trained convolutional neural network (CNN) model on the MNIST dataset.
+This repository includes a Streamlit web application for classifying handwritten digits using a pre-trained convolutional neural network (CNN) model on the MNIST dataset.
 The application allows users to upload images for classification, provide feedback, and trigger immediate fine-tuning.
 Additionally, a system-scheduled job runs periodically to fine-tune the model based on user feedback, and the dynamically updated model replaces the initial pre-trained model (`model.h5`).

-## Folder Contents:
+## Repository Contents:

 - **app.py**: The Streamlit web application code that includes image classification, user feedback, and options for immediate model fine-tuning.
 - **finetuning.py**: Module containing functions for scheduled fine-tuning of the pre-trained model based on user feedback.